Tag Archive | Buy Nothing Project

 By Jeff Wenker It’s easy to explain why The Buy Nothing Project has meant so much to me: Fun.
 Example: someone on my local Buy Nothing Bainbridge Facebook page asked for a toilet paper roll thingy.
 I’d just seen a toilet paper roll springy thingy in my Junk Drawer (not to be confused with drawers […]

-By Liesl Clark When people ask me what a Buy Nothing group really looks like, I tell them it’s a Facebook group that’ll give you a hands-on chance to take part in a social movement spreading across the country, enabling people and communities to commit episodic acts of daily good together.
-It’s rather an improvement […]
+What Does A Buy Nothing Group Look Like?
+When people ask us what a Buy Nothing group really looks like, we tell them it’s a Facebook group that’ll give you a hands-on chance to take part in a social movement spreading across the globe, enabling people and communities to commit episodic acts of daily good […]

 Our co-founder Liesl Clark put together this short film about our first Buy Nothing Project group on Bainbridge Island, WA.

 July 31st, 2013 In just 3 weeks, an experiment we launched on Facebook has taken off faster than any venture we’ve ever tried.
 It’s taken us years to find the right combination of technology and community to create a sustainable sharing and caring economy.
 The new project is a gift economy based on the simple […]